nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros: Able to cumulatively remove time and manage workload based on overall total time spent.
     * Cons: May not be useful to know total time spent as workload may be better managed weekly.

 ### 4.5 Edit Time <a name="4.5"></a>
 The edit time feature edits the actual workload for a specific module as indicated by the user.
 This is done by replacing the time spent on the module.
 The actual workload is broken down into academic weeks and hours spent in the respective academic weeks.

 #### Current Implementation

 The feature will implement the same checks as the add time module feature as shown earlier in _section 4.3_.

 If the module code is valid and exists the edit time feature will proceed to edit the time from the module as indicated by the user.

 Given below is an example usage scenario and how the edit time command behaves at each step.

- Step.1 The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
-This is done by inputting the command `addmod CS2113T`.

- Step.2 The user now types in a command: `edittime CS2113T 2 4`.
-This calls the edit time command from `Parser`.
- `Parser` then calls the `editTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.
 > **_NOTE:_**  The first number is the hours spent in that week.
 The second number is the academic week that is being
 >updated.
 >

+1. The user launches the application and does all the required steps to add a module with module code `CS2113T` to a list of modules.
+This is done by inputting the command `addmod CS2113T`.

+1. The user now types in a command: `edittime CS2113T 2 4`.
+This calls the edit time command from `Parser`.
+`Parser` then calls the `editTime()` method in `ModuleList` and passes `CS2113T`,`2` and `4` as parameters into the method.

- Step.3 Within the `editTime()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
+1. Within the `editTime()` function, it will first check if the module code is valid by calling `checkIfModuleValid()` function.
 If the module code is valid, `checkIfModuleValid()` function will return true.

- Step.4 Within the `editTime()` function, it will then check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
+1. Within the `editTime()` function, it will then check if the module exists in the module list storage by calling `checkIfModuleExist()` function.
 If the module does exist, the `checkIfModuleExist()` function will return true.

- Step.5 Within the `editTime()` function, it will then check if the time input is valid by calling `checkIfTimeValid()` function.
+1. Within the `editTime()` function, it will then check if the time input is valid by calling `checkIfTimeValid()` function.
 If the time input is valid, the `checkIfTimeValid()` function will return true.

- Step.6 Within the `editTime()` function, it will then check if the week input is valid by calling `checkIfWeekValid()` function.
+1. Within the `editTime()` function, it will then check if the week input is valid by calling `checkIfWeekValid()` function.
 If the week input is valid, the `checkIfWeekValid()` function will return true.

- Step.7 A time of `2` hours in academic week `4` will now be the new actual workload of the `CS2113T` module.
+1. A time of `2` hours in academic week `4` will now be the new actual workload of the `CS2113T` module.

- Step.8 The system will print the string
+1. The system will print the string

  `2 hours have been added to CS2113T`
  `2 hours have been spent on this module in week 4`

- Step.9 The actual workload is updated in storage.
+1. The actual workload is updated in storage.

 #### Design Considerations